Analysis | Counting votes isn’t cheating: A voter’s guide to the election

 This shift has been called the “red mirage,” the perception on election night that Trump is winning because the heavily pro-Biden votes haven’t yet been counted.
 It’s not that they won’t be counted or that there’s anything weird about their being counted.
 It’s just slower, because they need to be verified and tallied, something that already happened for in-person votes.
 We just need to wait a little longer, and not assume that just because Trump’s votes were counted faster that it means necessarily that he is going to win.

-Here's another way to think about this.
+Here’s another way to think about this.
 Imagine if you were presented the scoring plays in the Super Bowl in random order.
 I tell you that the San Francisco 49ers scored a field goal and a touchdown and another touchdown and another field goal.
 The 49ers are up 20 to nothing!
-But, then, I tell you that the Kansas City Chiefs scored a field goals and then a touchdown — and then three more touchdowns.
-The Chiefs were never not going to win, but you'd be forgiven for thinking that they weren't going to.
+But, then, I tell you that the Kansas City Chiefs scored a field goal and then a touchdown — and then three more touchdowns.
+The Chiefs were never not going to win, but you’d be forgiven for thinking that they weren’t going to.

 In fact, the 49ers never led 20 to zero.
 It’s just how you present the results that created that illusion.